Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/07-select-types/02-page.md

 </div>

-<span class="label label-info">NOTE:</span> A radio button set cannot be “deselected.”
+<span class="label label-info">NOTE:</span> Once a radio button is selected, it cannot be “deselected.”